elicia4/linux_notes/basics/distro.md

 - [Distrowatch](https://distrowatch.com/) is a website that lists quite a few of the distributions that are available
-- Although it's a useful site, it's NOT an accurate portrayal of actual popularity of marketshare.
+- Although it's a useful site, it's NOT an accurate portrayal of actual popularity of market share.
 It's still a good way to see what distributions are available
 - The number of distributions can be overwhelming